cameronhudson1/MPSAssignments/Assignment2/project/README.txt

   When specifying the number of threads to use, make sure that both variables in the script are changed.
     #SBATCH -p class -n <threads>
-    mpirun -np $SLURM_NPROCS raytrace_mpi ...
+    srun -n $SLURM_NPROCS raytrace_mpi ...

   You may notice some new syntax with $SLURM_NPROCS.
-This is present to guarantee that the mpirun command is running with the same number of processes that you told SLURM to allocate.
+This is present to guarantee that the srun command is running with the same number of processes that you told SLURM to allocate.
 DO NOT CHANGE THIS VALUE!

 Submitting Jobs